7 November 2019

 In response to questioning at the company’s annual general meeting today, Cooper Energy confirmed it has “set its future operations against” a 4°C global warming scenario.

 Cooper’s 2019 Sustainability Report stated the company is developing scenarios to assess climate-related risks and opportunities, which it says are based on the International Energy Agency’s New Policies Scenario.
-This scenario is consistent with a catastrophic 4°C of global warming.
+According to the TCFD, this scenario is consistent with a catastrophic 4°C of global warming.

 “We chose the New Policies Scenario, and that’s the first scenario against which we’ve set our future operations and reported on”John Conde AO, Chair, Cooper Energy